Tracer-Cloud/tracer-cloud/README.md

 Tracer runs in the background as a daemon using the `daemonize` crate in Rust.
 This ensures it continues running after logout or system reboots.

 - **Monitor Daemon Logs for Errors**
-  Since the tracer runs as a daemon, you won’t see its output in the terminal.
+  Since the tracer runs as a daemon, you won't see its output in the terminal.
 Check logs for debugging:
   ```bash
   tail -f /tmp/tracerd.err
   ```